Frequently Asked Questions for Candidates

 Whenever you like.
 Ensure you record all your election contributions and expenses for the disclosure statement you must file with Elections BC within 90 days after general voting day (January 13, 2023).

 Before spending any money on an election campaign, you are required to appoint a Financial Agent (you may be your own Financial Agent or appoint a trusted advisor) AND you must have a separate campaign bank account through which you deposit any campaign contributions and make all campaign expenditures.
-Information about the duties of a Financial Agent and the use of a campaign bank account are available from Elections BC at 1 855 952-0280 or visit their website at elections.bc.ca.
+Information about the duties of a Financial Agent and the use of a campaign bank account are available from Elections BC at 1 855 952-0280 or visit their website at elections.bc.ca(External link).

 Is there a limit to what I can spend on my campaign?